abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/02-Integrate-Microsoft-Defender-for-Cloud-and-Microsoft-Sentinel-for-Arc-enabled-servers.md

 In this exercise, you will be performing the following tasks:

-- Task 01: Enable Microsoft Defender for Cloud.
+- Task 1: Enable Microsoft Defender for Cloud

-- Task 02: Onboard Azure Arc-enabled servers to Microsoft Sentinel
+- Task 2: Onboard Azure Arc-enabled servers to Microsoft Sentinel

-## Task 1: Enable Microsoft Defender for Cloud.
+## Task 1: Enable Microsoft Defender for Cloud

 Microsoft Defender for Cloud can monitor the security posture of your non-Azure computers, but first, you need to connect them to Azure.
 You can connect your non-Azure computers in any of the following ways: